 Lets take a look at another example of this:

-Using A Moving average Forex trading strategy: to Identify the best markets to trade
+Using A Moving average perfect Forex trading strategy: to Identify the best markets to trade

 The Hulk of course, he’s the strongest!